-I’ve worn red with grey for years, and I’ve always like the way to quiet richness of the grey stands up to the brightness of the accent.
+I’ve worn red with grey for years, and I’ve always liked the way the quiet richness of the grey stands up to the brightness of the accent.
 This was one of those cases where I chose a neutral bag, rather than an accent.
 I’m still not able to put my finger on when or why I do that! (note that the right shades of garnet will be perfect with this scarlet…)

 I knew that this would be beautiful!
 The warmth of these 2 colors are perfect together.